 Reporter Jonathan Schell visited South Vietnam two years before O’Brien.
-He also witnessed the effects of American firepower across Quang Ngai.
-In an attempt to understand the reasons for the widespread destruction, Schell interviewed American and South Vietnamese military men.
+While in Quang Ngai, Schell questioned American officials about the bombing campaign then being conducted across the province.
 An American pilot who flew reconnaissance missions over Quang Ngai told Schell, “It’s a lovely countryside…One of my favorite activities is following waterfalls up through the valleys.
 It’s a shame we have to destroy it.”
-This pilot assumed that Quang Ngai had to be destroyed because the Vietcong controlled so much of it.
+This pilot informed Schell that Quang Ngai had to be destroyed because the Vietcong controlled so much of it.

 From 1964 to 1973, U.S. aircraft dropped four million tons of bombs on South Vietnam.
-In contrast, the U.S. dropped a million tons of bombs on Communist North Vietnam.
-South Vietnam thus ranks not only as the most heavily-bombed area in the world, it also ranks as the most heavily-bombed former U.S. ally.
+During those same years, the United States dropped one million tons of bombs on North Vietnam.
+Thus, the former South Vietnam ranks not only as the most heavily-bombed area in the world, it also ranks as the most heavily-bombed former U.S. ally.
 Never before, nor since, has the United States bombed a friendly country, let alone an enemy nation-state, so intensely.

 The Daisy Cutter was so big and weighed so much that not even a B-52 could carry it.
-It had to be hauled to its target by a C-130 Hercules and then rolled out the open back end of the cargo plane.
-When the Daisy Cutter hit the ground, it flattened an area the size of a football field.
+It had to be hauled to the target area by a C-130 Hercules and then rolled out the open back end of the cargo plane.
+When the Daisy Cutter hit the ground and exploded, it flattened an area the size of a football field.

 We don’t know how many bombs fell on South Vietnam.
 However, it is possible to calculate an approximate number.
-If half the bombs dropped were 500-pounders, and the other half consisted of the great variety of bombs in the U.S. arsenal (which is a reasonable assumption), then the U.S. dropped about fifteen million bombs across South Vietnam.
+Let’s assume half the bombs dropped on the country were 500-lb. fragmentation bombs, and the other half consisted of the great variety of bombs in the U.S. arsenal (which is a reasonable assumption), then the U.S. dropped about fifteen million bombs across South Vietnam.

 In addition to all the bombs, American planes dropped huge quantities of napalm on the forests, rice paddies, and hamlets of South Vietnam; and artillery crews, helicopter gunners, and the pilots of ground attack planes fired an absurd number of artillery rounds, aerial rockets, and exploding 40-mm cannon shells.
 According to Arthur Westing, author of The Ecological Consequences of the Second Indochina War, the United States fired 229 million artillery rounds during the war.
 The vast majority of those shells exploded in South Vietnam.
 No one knows how many rockets and 40-mm cannon shells struck targets across South Vietnam between 1964 and 1973, but the number could be in the hundreds of millions.

 Defense Secretary McNamara shared Bundy’s doubts.
-In December 1965, while the U.S. was in the midst of its huge troop build-up in South Vietnam, he told President Johnson, “The chances of achieving a military victory are one in three…At best one in two.”
+In December 1965, while the U.S. was completing the first stage of its troop build-up in South Vietnam, he told President Johnson, “The chances of achieving a military victory are one in three…At best one in two.”
 The president then queried McNamara, “Then no matter what we do in the military field, there is no sure victory?”
 McNamara responded, “That’s right.”

-Even though McNamara estimated the chances of U.S. success in the war at between one-in-three or at best one-in-two, Johnson still went ahead and ordered hundreds of thousands of U.S. troops to South Vietnam.
+Although McNamara estimated the chances of U.S. success in the war at between one in three or at best one in two, President Johnson still went ahead and ordered hundreds of thousands of U.S. troops to South Vietnam.

-In early 1965, President Johnson explained why the U.S. had to try and hold South Vietnam, despite the unfavourable odds.
-“I don’t believe I can walk out [of South Vietnam] …If I did, they’d take Thailand…They’d take India…They’d come right back and take the Philippines…I’d be another Chamberlain and…we’d have another Munich.”
-Johnson had decided that the U.S. had to go to war in South Vietnam to prevent the dominoes from falling across Southeast Asia.
-An American show of force in Vietnam, even if it ultimately failed, would also discourage future Soviet and Chinese expansionism, something that if left unchecked would lead to World War 3.
+On March 23, 1965, a little over two weeks after committing the Marines to the defense of the Danang airbase, Johnson explained to newspaper columnist Drew Pearson why the U.S. had to try and hold South Vietnam, despite the unfavorable odds.
+He stated, “I don’t believe I can walk out [of South Vietnam]…If I did, they’d take Thailand…They’d take India…They’d come right back and take the Philippines…I’d be another Chamberlain and…we’d have another Munich.”

-To keep the dominoes from falling across Southeast Asia and forestall World War 3, President Johnson did two things: 1) he sent U.S. ground troops into South Vietnam to kill as many Communists as possible; 2) and he unleashed America’s mighty air forces against the Vietcong guerrillas and their peasant supporters.
+To keep the dominoes from falling across Southeast Asia and forestall a third world war, President Johnson did two things: 1) he sent U.S. ground troops into South Vietnam to wage a war of attrition; 2) and he unleashed America’s mighty air forces against the Communists in both North and South Vietnam.

-Three years later, during the Tet Offensive of 1968, when it became apparent to the American public and top officials in the U.S. national security bureaucracy, including McNamara, that the U.S. would lose the war, Johnson felt that he needed to explain to the American people why he had sent U.S. troops to South Vietnam in the first place.
-In a live televised address to the nation on March 31, 1968, the president stated, “…the progress [in Southeast Asia] of the past three years would have been far less likely – if not completely impossible – if America’s sons and others had not made their stand in Vietnam.”
-In other words, Johnson believed that America’s military intervention in South Vietnam had bought time for the pro-Western countries of Southeast Asia to develop the economic, political, and military means to resist Communist expansionism.
+Three years later, during the Tet Offensive, when it became apparent to the American public and top officials in the U.S. national security bureaucracy, including McNamara, that the U.S. would lose the war, Johnson felt that he needed to explain to the American people why he had sent U.S. troops to South Vietnam in the first place.
+In a live televised address to the nation on March 31, 1968, the president stated, “…the progress [in Southeast Asia] of the past three years would have been far less likely, if not completely impossible, if America’s sons and others had not made their stand in Vietnam.”
+The president claimed that America’s military intervention in South Vietnam had bought time for the pro-Western countries of Southeast Asia to develop the economic, political, and military means to resist Communist expansionism.

 According to Johnson, U.S. intervention in Vietnam had broken Asian Communism’s revolutionary momentum.
-Thailand, Malaysia, Burma, the Philippines, and Indonesia remained pro-Western because American soldiers, sailors, and airmen had fought and died in South Vietnam.
-Those young men, and the destruction they brought to South Vietnam, had stopped Ho Chi Minh’s revolutionary ideology from moving beyond Indochina.
-America had not been bogged down in South Vietnam.
-Rather, revolutionary Communism had run out of steam in South Vietnam’s countryside, thanks to American power.
+Thailand, Malaysia, Burma, the Philippines, and Indonesia remained pro-Western in 1968 because American soldiers, sailors, and airmen had fought and died in South Vietnam.
+Those young men, and the destruction they had unleashed on South Vietnam, had stopped Ho Chi Minh’s revolutionary ideology from moving beyond Indochina.
+For Johnson, America had not been bogged down in South Vietnam.
+Rather, revolutionary Communism had run out of steam in South Vietnam, thanks to American military power.

 Christian G. Appy, Patriots: The Vietnam War Remembered From All Sides, (New York: Viking, 2003), 543.